 It’s true that mobile gaming is a bigger hit in Japan.
 Console sales have been faltering in the country, and Japanese companies have been legendary with their lack of concern for the international market.
 No matter what happens, their main focus will always be on their domestic sales, which is perfectly understandable for the most part.
 However, to say that the rest of the world doesn’t matter is rather crass as declarations by big multi-million dollar companies.

-But then there’s Konami’s other moneymaker, which is gambling.
-There’s no Las Vegas in Japan; gambling is illegal in that country.
+But then there’s Konami’s other moneymaker—gambling.
+There’s no Las Vegas in Japan as gambling is illegal in that country as of this writing.
 Even having cash prizes for video game tournaments and contests is not allowed there, which is why “pro-gamers” from Japan have to travel to tournaments in other countries to win cash prizes.
 However, we do know of pachinko parlors and other similar establishments, so gambling does exist there in some form.

 It’s this part of Konami’s business that perked my sixth and seventh senses up.
 It’s certainly not like I’m at the cusp of some big expose—makes me sound more like David Icke thinking the Queen is a reptilian overlord in disguise—but it does help in making sense of this madness.
 I’m surprised how few people are bringing this up, even if it’s surely a prevalent thing in Japan.